Opio-Cornelius/visualize_TROPOMI_S5P/README.md

 JavaScript and Python code for visualizing TROPOMI data

 # Instructions
-1. Download the image data from Google Earth Engine using the JS file.
+1. Download the image data from Google Earth Engine using the NO2_USA_GEE.js file.
-2. Plot the image using the python file.
+2. Plot the image using the NO2_USA.py file.

 More detailed instructions have been provided in this article https://medium.com/@Opio-Cornelius/visualizing-tropomi-data-using-javascript-and-python-7bc64b9cba7c